Brilliant online store idea and mad digital marketing skills?

 Low initial investment

-You don’t have to buy the inventory upfront and cover the costs of stocking, insuring, and handling it to start making money on dropshipping.
+You don’t have to buy the inventory upfront and cover the costs of stocking, insuring, and handling it to start dropshipping on Shopify.

 To run your store, you can choose a Shopify pricing plan that suits the size and stage of your business and an Oberlo free plan.